-About YFC Zimbabwe
+About Youth for Christ Zimbabwe

-Restarted around 2011 our stated mission was “passionately pursue lost teens with urgency as the doors to the Gospel seem to be closing fast,” This statement seems to echo an even greater urgency today.
+Restarted around 2011 our stated mission was “passionately pursue lost teens with urgency as the doors to the Gospel seem to be closing fast.”
+This statement seems to echo an even greater urgency today.

 We look forward to effective digital evangelism and continued provision of basic needs to vulnerable youth affected by the pandemic.
 More ministry at grassroots will possibly be birthed out of recent collaboration with 30+ Christian leaders.
 The “Life Pregnancy Help Centre” initiative stands to address the challenges of teen pregnancies.

-- The Holy Spirit to prepare hearts of young people to receive the gospel and say ‘Yes’ to Jesus
+- The Holy Spirit to prepare hearts of young people to receive the gospel and say “Yes” to Jesus

-- Increased evangelism in townships, villages and remote parts
+- Increased evangelism in townships, villages and remote parts of the nation

 - More faithful labourers and like-minded partners to reach all the youth